Ducati Logo

 Ducati Logo 2009-present

-The previous symbol stood for the letter “D,” but its characteristic round shape was compared to a coffee bean called “chicco di caffé.”
-The current emblem represents the love of sports and high speed because the white stripe is a winding road.
+The former symbol stood for the letter “D,” and its characteristic round shape was compared to a coffee bean called a “chicco di caffé.”
+The current emblem represents a love of sport and high speed, with the white stripe symbolizing a winding road.

 Font and Colors